BerserkRugal/BerserkRugal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Student at Beijing Institute of Technology and University of Auckland.
-My research focuses on distributed consensus and threshold public key encryption.
+My research focuses on distributed consensus and threshold public key systems.

 I am currently working on getting my article published in prestigious security and system conference \(e.g., USENIX, S&P, CCS, NDSS, Eurosys\).
 However, at this time, I have not yet achieved this objective.
 For reference, here is the list of all the rejections I've received so far: